terminal-atomics/AJDF/README.md

 ## Verification flow

-1. The user joins the server and is placed in an intro channel where you cannot type.
-It contains a link to the verification website.
+1. The user joins the server and is placed in an intro channel where they cannot type.
+It contains a link to the verification website with a note about privacy and what is about to happen.
-2. The user is told to login with Discord and is told that their data is never stored.
-3. The user clicks the button to login and is taken to the Discord OAuth2 login page, where they can consent to the application or cancel the process.
+3. The user clicks the link to login and is taken to the Discord OAuth2 login page, where they can consent to the application or cancel the process.
 4. If they cancel, they will be taken to an error page.